botpress/solutions/custom modules/flow-utils/README.md

 ## Setup

-1. Add the module on the server
+1. Add the module on the server (flow-utils.tgz)
 2. Restart the server

 #### Demo bot (bot_demo.tgz) available in this repo folder